zicouzaki/Nuclei-detection-using-Machine-Learning/README.md

 The dataset contain 1186 samples.
 I choose Decision tree classifier as a model because of it's accuracy, I will add a file of the gridsearch results.
 A sliding window (20x20 pixel) will predict the detection or not of a nuclei cell.
+The image colon_normal_rose100_DECISION_TREE.png is the result of model's prediction.